greatebube013-dev/Model-and-Son-Blocks-/README.md

 ## Installation

-Simply open `index.html` in any modern web browser to view the website.
+Simply open `index.html` in any modern web browser to view the website or GitHub.